 You May Also Enjoy 10 Thrilling Ideas For Action-Packed Family Days Out In Ireland

 #2.
 Regular time outdoors is good for your emotional wellbeing too

-Did you know that being outdoors generates real improvements in the following areas?
+Did you know that being outdoors, engaging with and experiencing nature, generates real improvements in the following areas?

 - Attention deficit hyperactivity disorder